turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_with_mocks_stubs_and_dependencies.markdown

 Now it fails because `total_students` is undefined.
 Define that method in `MetricsCalculator` assuming that each section instance now has a `student_count` method.
 The test should now pass.

+#### Combining Stubs

+Then check out the next test in `metrics_calculator.rb`.
+Unskip it and make it pass without changing `Section`.
+Note that this is a *weighted* average based on the number of students in each section and their average score.

 ### Topic 3: Dependency Injection

 #### Mocking Merchant